rust-embedded/rust-spidev/README.md

 ## Minimum Supported Rust Version (MSRV)

-This crate is guaranteed to compile on stable Rust 1.26 and up.
-It *might* compile with older versions but that may change in any new patch release.
+This crate is guaranteed to compile on stable Rust 1.31 and up (as it requires marked as edition 2018).

 ## Cross Compiling